 From skin-to-skin contact for newborns, to adult health benefits like slowing the heartbeat, lowering blood pressure, and triggering the release of oxytocin, the positive effects of touch have been proven time and again.
 Studies using PET scans have even shown that just holding a person’s hand helps the brain’s response to stress.

-I know I’m not alone in my inability to be fully focused, or fully listening, when something else is calling for my attention.
-One reason I know this is because it’s actually at the center of this week’s Torah portion.
-In this week’s parshah, Vayera, we learn a version of this lesson as well.
-Here’s the recap: Abraham and Sarah contemplate the son that will be born to them in their old age; Sodom and Gomorrah fall as Abraham bargains with God to save Lot’s life; and Isaac is born, causing a rift in Abraham’s house with Ishmael.
+Hagar, Sarah’s maidservant and Ishamel’s mother, teaches us this lesson as well in the Torah this week.
+In this week’s parshah, Vayera, Abraham and Sarah contemplate the son that will be born to them in their old age; Sodom and Gomorrah fall as Abraham bargains with God to save Lot’s life; and Isaac is born, causing a rift in Abraham’s house with Ishmael.
 Abraham moves forward in making a deal with King Avimelech, and we end with the Akeidah, the test of Abraham as God asks that he offer up his son, Isaac.

 When Sarah can no longer handle having Hagar and Ishmael in their home, she sends them into the wilderness.
 Hagar is alone with her child, feeling vulnerable and a bit scared.
 In chapter 21, verse 18, God instructs Hagar, “Come, lift up the boy and hold him by the hand.”
 Though they’re isolated from their community, God reminds Hagar that they have each other in this powerful moment of human touch.